-Crossrail and Transport for London embarked on a joint project to redevelop the existing London Underground Station and construct a new station for Crossrail.
+Crossrail and Transport for London embarked on a joint project to redevelop Tottenham Court Road Station and construct a new station for Crossrail.
 The redevelopment had an estimated budget of £1bn.
 Furthermore, the ambitious project had to allow for the station to continue operating during the works.

-The works commenced late 2014 with planned completion in the summer of 2016.
-The installation programme was designed to work alongside the construction phases of the project, ensuring signs were designed and fabricated on a “just in time” basis to meet the opening requirements of each section.
+The works commenced late 2014 and completed in the summer of 2016.
+We designed our installations to work alongside the construction phases of the project.
+As a result, Links Signs produced signage on a “just in time” basis – to meet the opening requirements of each phase.

-Over 191 main station signs were manufactured and installed – including LED Illuminated signs and bespoke signs to fit within the new glass cladding systems.
-Links Signs worked closely with the other trades on the project to ensure all designs were co-ordinated and installation went smoothly.
-One of the highlights of the project is the new 27m LED illuminated fascia that runs around the new entrance to the station.
+Over 191 main station signs were manufactured and installed.
+These included LED illuminated signs and bespoke signs to fit within the new glass cladding systems.
+Links Signs worked closely with other construction partners on the project to ensure the installations were co-ordinated smoothly.
+One of the project highlights is the new 27m LED illuminated fascia running around the station entrance.

 Link Signs provide a first class service throughout the design, production and delivery process.
 I worked closely with the team on a high profile project, with requirements changing on a sometimes daily basis.
 Links Signs went and above and beyond to meet our requirements and surpassed our expectations.
 I would highly recommend and endorse working with Link Signs.Catherine Villegas – Project Manager, Transport for London